harris012/diving_into_java/README.md

 ### Contribute instructions

-To contribute in this project please create a separate branch with any name (develop or nay name of your liking).
+To contribute in this project please create a separate branch with any name (develop or any name of your liking).
 Do not push the code directly to master.
-The code needs to be approved and checked before merging into main.
+The code needs to be approved and checked before merging into master.

 ### IDEA